-- Alcohol may not be stored or displayed in areas accessible to minors.
+- Alcohol may not be stored or displayed in areas accessible to those under the age of 21.
 This includes suite and apartment living rooms and kitchens where minors share this space.

-- Residents will be held accountable for alcohol possession and/or consumption by minors in their room, suite or apartment.
-In cases where minors are present while alcohol is in plain sight or being consumed the conduct hearing officer will assume the minors were consuming alcohol.
+- Residents will be held accountable for underage alcohol possession and/or consumption in their room, suite or apartment.
+In cases where people under the age of 21 are present while alcohol is in plain sight or being consumed, the conduct hearing officer will assume those underage were consuming alcohol.

 - An Alcohol Request Form must be completed for all events where alcohol will be served.
 This form must be completed and returned at least 10 days prior to the event.
-Forms are available in the Student Life office on both campuses and in the scheduling office on the St. Paul campus.
+Forms are available in the Student Affairs office.

 - Programmed events at which alcoholic beverages will be served must have an approved theme to be used in advertising.